xg01/elden-ring-theorycrafting/README.md

 ## Usage
 Examine files in the`theorycraft` directory; the public API is self-documented.

+Pre-scraped, tabulated data can be found under `data/csv`.

 ## Roadmap
 This is intended to be an exploratory prototype; it is unlikely this will be maintained in the long term.